addmeaning/ta-test/README.md

-# ta-test
-Test for T. A.
+# T. A. Recruitment test

-usage:
+## Usage
-either run with IDE
+either run with IDE or compile with command:
 ### sbt assembly
+and run on spark 2.2 cluster